Cole Porter (second from right) on Yale Fence with Whiffenpoofs, 1912

 Image courtesy of the HathiTrust Digital Library, Yale University, “The Yale Banner,” 1913 – 1914

-The dormitory is Gothic, with a touch of the Renaissance.
-It consists of a main building, its dimensions 181 by 40 feet, and two wings, each 76 by 40 feet.
+The architecture of the Vanderbilt dormitory at Yale is Gothic, with a touch of the Renaissance.
+It consists of a main building and two wings.
 It is four stories high, with a basement, and has two entrances from the courtyard and one from the campus side.
 The campus-facing side has an archway and central tower.
-The tower was designed to be 40 by 50 feet and five stories high.
+The tower was designed to be five stories high.
 The specifications for construction of the tower stated that the arch was made of iron and marble forming a large arch entrance 12 by 14 feet, with marble seats in recesses on each side.

-According to architectural plans, most of the suites of rooms consist of a study, 16 by 14 feet, and two sleeping rooms, each 8 by 16 feet.
-Most of the study rooms face the court and have three windows.
+According to architectural plans, most of the suites of rooms consist of a study and two sleeping rooms.
+Most of the study rooms were to face the court and have three windows.
 Many of the rooms facing the quadrangle have dainty oriel windows.
 Private vestibules were constructed in each apartment where practicable.
 Each room’s study area has an open fireplace and every suite two spacious closets.
 On each floor will be a bathroom.
 The building was designed to be fire-proof, and in this respect it was the second of its kind at Yale, the Chittenden Library being the other.
-The dormitory was designed to be heated by steam, conducted in pipes from the new boiler system in the rear of the old gymnasium; hence the mythology of the Yale “steam tunnels” was born.
+The dormitory was designed to be heated by steam, conducted in pipes from the new boiler system in the rear of the old gymnasium; hence the truth and mythology of the Yale “steam tunnels” was born.

-The designer of the building is Charles C. Haight of New York, who also designed several of the Columbia College buildings, several of those of St. Stephen’s College, and the Adelphi, Brooklyn.
-The dormitory construction was hurried along and was finished and ready for occupancy by September, 1894.
-Its name, Vanderbilt Hall, is inscribed above the arch entrance.
-[6]
+The designer of the building is Charles C. Haight of New York, who also designed many of the Columbia College buildings, several of those of St. Stephen’s College, and the Adelphi, in Brooklyn.
+The dormitory construction was hurried along and the dormatory was finished and ready for occupancy by September, 1894.
+Its name, Vanderbilt Hall, was to be inscribed above the arch entrance.[6]

 Vanderbilt Hall, Yale University Old Campus

-Ironically, in spite of it’s grandeur, the architect stated emphatically that the dormitory was designed for the “middle class, and not the richer class, as might perhaps be inferred from its aggregate cost,” of $1 million (approx. $35 million in today’s dollars).
-Willie Vanderbilt, in whose memory the dormitory was erected, had a brother, Cornelius Vanderbilt III, who was in his junior class at Yale, while the new dormitory was being constructed.
+Ironically, in spite of it’s grandeur, the architect stated emphatically that the dormitory was designed for the “middle class, and not the rich upper class, as might perhaps be inferred from its aggregate cost.”
+The total construction costs were $1 million (approx. $35 million in today’s dollars).
+Willie Vanderbilt, in whose memory the dormitory was erected, had a younger brother, Cornelius “Neily” Vanderbilt III, who was in his junior class at Yale, while the new dormitory was being constructed.
 To this day the impressive building has a lavish interior, built to compete with the fancy private apartments and dormitories that lined the opposite side of Chapel Street at the time.[2]

-Perhaps the rumor of Vanderbilts’ claiming dibs on the Suite goes back to Cornelius III, nicknamed Neily [3], Yale Class of 1895, who may (or may not) have taken advantage of the opportunity to live in his father’s new dorm room, imagined and named in honor of his deceased older brother.
+Perhaps the rumor of Vanderbilts’ claiming dibs on the Suite goes back to Neilly Cornelius III[3], Yale Class of 1895, who may (or may not) have taken advantage of the opportunity to live in his father’s new dorm room, which had been imagined and named in honor of his deceased older brother.

 Cole Porter & Yale